 If you're not happy with your purchase, you can return the item and have the merchant credit your refund to your Affirm loan balance.
 Depending on the store's policies and how much you owe, two things could happen:

 - The merchant only refunds a portion of the cost: You may still have an outstanding Affirm balance in this case, which you'll still need to pay off even though you don't have the product anymore.
 Your payments will stay the same but you'll have fewer of them, and your final payment may be for a smaller-than-normal amount.

 - The merchant refunds the entire cost: In this case, you might get back more than you owe on your Affirm loan.
 Affirm will then zero out your balance and return any overpayment to your original payment method or by check.

 You can set up automatic payments or make manual payments.
 To make a manual payment, you'll need to log into your online Affirm account or schedule a payment through the app.
 You have a few choices for how to make your payments:

 - Bank account transfer

 - Credit card (only in some cases)

 Affirm doesn't charge any fees at all, so it won't charge you any late fees.
 However, if you don't pay your loan, or if you pay late, Affirm will take this into account when deciding whether to approve you for future Affirm loans.
-Also, it will report your late or non-payment to Experian, which can damage your credit score.
+Late or non-payments will be reported to Experian, and that can damage your credit score.
 If you don't make payments for more than 120 days, Affirm may charge off your loan.